 Tussock Upstairs Gallery

-There has been a lot of drawing going on in my practice since I started a sketchbook called the Book of Ash late last year.
+There has been a lot of drawing in my practice since I started a sketchbook called the Book of Ash late last year.
 I discovered the 8B pencil which is very black without being too soft and smudgy and it’s made me fall in love with drawing all over again.
-If you are not on Instagram you can see the more than fifty posts of these drawings since october last year from the insta feed on my site menu.
+If you are not on Instagram you can see the more than fifty posts of these drawings since october last year from the insta feed on my site menu, or join and follow my posts.
 Check out the #thebookofash #thebookofrain and some early posts from #thebookofnight like the work below.